Intermodalics/pickit-docs/docs/robot-integrations/hanwha/index.rst

 Load example program
 --------------------

-Loading the example program file called `HCR_Pickit_Example.file` for a HCR robot consists calibration step and detection test.
-The example program contains calibration step and detection step.
+The provided example program file, called `HCR_Pickit_Example.file`, contains a calibration step and a detection test.

 :ref:`Download the Pickit Hanwha HCR files <downloads:Hanwha>`

-Define data
+Message structure
 ~~~~~~~~~~~

-The command message from robot to Pickit is below.
+The structure of the command message that the robot sends to Pickit is shown below, through an example.
 Details on the low-level socket communication can be found on: :ref:`socket-communication`.

 +----------------------------+------------------------------------------------+